samuellihn/obsidian-freeview/docs/Homogenous System.md

 \right]
 $$

-Simply expressing the system as combinations of th efree variables
+Simply expressing the system as combinations of the free variables

 Parametric vector form can also express offsets in the vector, using a constant term: